 Ominously there are signs that such disagreements are derailing hopes of post war stability.
 The most worrying sign is the state level involvement in the cacophony of opinions which have escalated political tensions on the island.
 Ironically, the one person who has always refused to comment is the man himself, colonel Nadesan Van Parakramabahu.

 Colonel “Rabutan” Nadesan burst upon Sri Lanka’s political landscape during the chaotic first weeks of the last war.
 He rallied the beleaguered Republic of Ceylon (RoCey) army units trapped in Colombo into a formidable garrison.
-Along with a rag tag civil militia, changed the outcome of the conflict (extensively documented in a still banned book).
+Along with a rag tag civil militia, he changed the outcome of the conflict (extensively documented in a still banned book).
 As a result he saved the RoCey from annihilation by a Kandian – Kingdom of Sri Lanka (KoSL) – invasion, revolutionised urban warfare, and founded a thriving city state – the People’s Republic of Deheiwalla (PRD).

 The colonel is the most powerful symbol of this history.
 Its narrative has unavoidable and distinct political consequences for each of the island’s three states.
 How each government manages the interpretation of the colonel’s symbolism will dictate their political futures.
 In the case of the PRD and the RoCey, possibly their very survival.